Ultimate Farm Tax Filing Guide for 2023

 1. Section 179 deduction - Write off the entire cost of the tractor in the year it was purchased.

 For tax purposes, it's important to keep track of when and where you use your equipment and any maintenance or repair costs you incurred.
 There aren’t many farm expense tracking tools out there, so that’s why FarmRaise built an expense tracking app especially for producers.
-That way, come tax season, you’ll have all of your expenses neatly filed in the same place.
+It tracks equipment purchases and milage.
+That way, come tax season, you’ll have a better idea of what equipment deductions you can claim.

 Should I Hire a Tax Professional?